camunda-community-hub/micronaut-camunda-platform-7/README.md

 This open source project allows you to easily integrate [Camunda](https://camunda.com/products/bpmn-engine/) into [Micronaut](https://micronaut.io) projects.

-Micronaut is known for its efficient use of resources.
+The Micronaut Framework is known for its efficient use of resources.
 With this integration you embed the BPMN 2.0 compliant and developer friendly Camunda process engine with minimal memory footprint into your application.

 The integration is preconfigured with sensible defaults, so that you can get started with minimal configuration: simply add a dependency in your Micronaut project!